klamma/ar-for-eu-book/_pages/chapters/ci_unity.md

 However, in the unit tests, the second class that is easy to test can be checked to validate that the core logic is working correctly.
 In the case of Unity, the humble object pattern would result in one class that is a MonoBehaviour and a plain C# class.
 The MonoBehaviour creates an instance of the C# class by calling its constructor in the Start method.
-Once it receives the typical MonoBehaviour callbacks, e.g. for `Update()`, the MonoBehaviour calls the corresponsing methods of the C# class instance.
+Once it receives the typical MonoBehaviour callbacks, e.g. for `Update()`, the MonoBehaviour calls the corresponding methods of the C# class instance.
 The C# class implements the actual functionality.
-This way, in units tests, one can create an object instance of the C# class by calling its constructor and perform the tests on it.
+This way, in unit tests, one can create an object instance of the C# class by calling its constructor and perform the tests on it.
 There is no need to create a GameObject, attach a MonoBehaviour or to manage the scene.

 ### Mocking Frameworks

-A software architecture with loosely coupled modules contains classes with clearly defined dependencies and interfaces to other classes.
+In a software architecture with loosely coupled modules, dependencies and interfaces to other classes are well-defined.
 These dependencies can interfere with the unit test since the result of a function can depend on the status of such dependency objects.
-If there is an error in the dependency, the test for the function relys on the dependency fails which makes it harder to locate the error.
+If there is an error in the dependency, the test for the function relies on the dependency fails which makes it harder to locate the error.
 For this reason, unit tests should only test the code of the inspected function and all dependencies should be mocked.
 A mock object is an object which behaves in the same way as the original object but it does not actually perform complex computations in the background.
-Mocking dependencies does not only guard against errors in the implementation of the dependency class but it also allows to simulate different states of external resources, such as the Web or IO operations.
+Mocking dependencies does not only guard against errors in the implementation of the dependency class but it also allows simulating different states of external resources, such as the Web or IO operations.
 As an example, there is a class with a function that categorizes the popularity of a Web page by checking its daily visitor count.
 To do this, the function receives the URI of a the target Web page as an input argument and sends a Web request to the analytics server to query for the statistics of this URI.
 As an answer, it gets the number of visitors for the given day.